-Jersey issues new licences for French trawlers in bid to ease Brexit fishing row
+Macron postpones sanction threat for 24 hours in post-Brexit fishing row

 Show all 50

-In a statement, the Jersey authorities said that the 49 new temporary licences will be valid until 31 January, allowing French vessels to continue fishing while they provide the further data required to secure a permanent right of access.

-They said: “Jersey remains open to receiving further data for vessels that currently have no licence, and new applications can be submitted at any time.
-“We will continue to work closely with French authorities, the UK and the EU Commission – in accordance with the TCA – to ensure that vessels which are entitled to a licence are able to receive one and continue fishing in Jersey’s territorial waters in accordance with their historic track record.”
+“We believe the European Union and the UK government need to engage constructively on a whole range of issues, not least fisheries,” he said.
+“And there is a concern that the UK government has not engaged in a constructive manner on quite a number of files.”

+The Jersey government’s award of 49 new licences to French boats, agreed last week, looked unlikely to satisfy Paris, as the permits allow the vessels access only until the end of January to give operators time to provide evidence that they have fished in the island’s waters historically.

-Under the terms of the TCA, French boats must be able to show that they have fished in the relevant UK waters for at least one day a year for the past four years to obtain a licence granting them access after Brexit.
+Under the terms of the Trade and Cooperation Agreement, vessels must prove that they operated in the area for at least one day a year in the four years before 2016.
+There are suspicions in the Channel Islands that ships that have never fished in the area are trying to expand operations into their lucrative scallop fields under cover of Brexit.

+The Jersey Fishermens Association (JFA) has called on the island’s authorities to respond in kind to any sanctions by closing off its whelk and scallop fisheries, and banning dredging and trawling “with immediate effect for a period of six weeks”.

+JFA president Don Thompson said: “We now have a situation where our local fleet are tied up, as Jersey’s fish exporters are prevented from accessing European markets and our fishermen are unable to land into France.

+Dimitri Rogoff, who heads the regional fishing committee on the French coast near Jersey, said French crews had been providing paperwork for 10 months and don’t understand why some boats have been given permits and others have not.

+He said he did not understand why Britain was making a big deal over “20 or 30 boats”, and that he hoped the French government’s threats could “incite our British friends to be a bit more conciliatory”.

-The UK government says that it has given licences to 98 per cent of all EU vessels seeking access to UK waters - nearly 1,800 in total.
-But the rate of approvals has been far lower for the areas around the Channel Islands.
+The UK government says that it has given licences to 98 per cent of all EU vessels seeking access to UK waters – nearly 1,800 in total.
+But France said the total was closer to 90 per cent, while the rate of approvals has been far lower for the areas around the Channel Islands.

-The UK maintains the rejected applications that sparked the row did not have enough supporting evidence to show the boats had a history of fishing in Britain’s or Jersey’s waters.

-Dimitri Rogoff, who heads the regional fishing committee on the French coast near Jersey, said French crews have been providing paperwork for 10 months and don’t understand why some boats won permits and others have not.He said he did not understand why Britain is making a big deal over “20 or 30 boats,” and that he hoped that the French government’s threats could “incite our British friends to be a bit more conciliatory”.

 Join our new commenting forum